top of page

 History

 Founded in 1988 as the Lake Winnipesaukee Yacht Racing Association, the Lake Winnipesaukee Sailing Association (LWSA) has steadfastly prioritized youth sailing education since its inception.
-For an extended period, the Sailing School found a gracious host at Fay's Boatyard, courtesy of Merrill Fay.
+For an extended period, the Sailing School found a gracious host at Winnipesaukee Yacht Club and at Fay's Boatyard, courtesy of Merrill Fay.
 In 2013, LWSA realized a longstanding goal of expanding its capacity and impact on young sailors.
 This vision materialized as we moved into our dedicated facility on Smith Cove in Gilford, strategically located adjacent to Fay's Boatyard.
 This significant step was made possible through the generous contributions of both major benefactors and numerous small donors.
 Their support allowed us to transform an aging lakeside cottage, complete with a dock and beach, into the Dave Adams Memorial Sailing Center.
 This center, named in honor of a local sailor who embarked on his sailing journey at LWSA but tragically passed away in his youth, stands as a testament to our commitment to the sailing community and its enduring legacy.

 Mission